cms-sw/cms-sw.github.io/cms_coding_rules.md

 15. Use C++ casts, not C-style casting. (\*)
 16. Do not use the ellipsis notation for function arguments, except for variable argument templates. (\*)
 17. Do not use union types. (\*)
-18. If a class has at least one virtual method, it must have a public virtual destructor or (exceptionally) a protected destructor.
+18. If a class has at least one virtual method, it must have a public virtual destructor or (exceptionally) a protected non-virtual destructor.
 19. When a derived class function overrides a virtual function, always mark it with `override` or `final`.
 20. Pass by value arguments which are not to be modiﬁed and are built-in types or small objects; otherwise pass arguments of class types by reference or, if necessary, by pointer.
 21. Properly use rvalue references for temporary objects that will be moved.
 22. The argument to a copy constructor and to an assignment operator must be a `const` reference, while the argument for a move constructor or move assignment operator must be an rvalue reference. (\*)
-23. Do not let `const` member functions change the state of the object. (\*)
+23. Do not let `const` member functions change the state of the object.
+Any special exceptions to this rule must still maintain thread safety. (\*)
 24. A function must never return or in any way give access to references or pointers to local variables (stack variables) outside the scope in which they are declared.
 25. Each class may have only one each of public, protected, and private sections, which must be declared in that order. (\*)
 26. Keep the ordering of methods in the header ﬁle and in the source ﬁle identical.